 An interesting story from a user on how Facebook advertising worked in comparison to AdWords is published on Moz.
 Do read it.

-It’s about time for Google to improve their data statistics and categories, and offer better advertising options.
+It’s about time for Google to improve its data statistics and categories, and offer better advertising options.

 - 5 Most Viral Content Types On The Internet